DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Experiments

-spanning from stringent (\(\varepsilon=0.5\)) to moderate (\(\varepsilon=10\)) privacy guarantees.
-The noise multiplier \(\sigma_g\) for each \(\varepsilon\) is calibrated using Hockey-Stick divergence composition \citep{zhu2022optimal,dong2022gaussian} to achieve the target privacy budget after \(T=70\) rounds.
-Under full client participation, the per-round Gaussian noise scales as
+spanning from stringent ($\varepsilon = 0.5$) to moderate ($\varepsilon = 10$) privacy guarantees.
+The noise multiplier $\sigma_g$ for each $\varepsilon$ is calibrated using the closed-form hockey-stick divergence formula for Gaussian mechanisms \citep{balle2018improving}, with tight $T$-fold composition bounds following \citet{zhu2022optimal}, to achieve the target $(\varepsilon, \delta)$-DP budget after $T = 70$ rounds.
+Under full client participation the per-round Gaussian noise scales as $\sigma_g = \Theta(\varepsilon^{-1}\sqrt{T})$, making tight privacy budgets ($\varepsilon \le 1$) significantly more challenging for convergence.